Claim: Bananas will be extinct within ten years.

 Example: [Collected via e-mail, 2003]

 Origins: Once again, the ecological doomsday bell has been set to tolling, this time by folks fearful of the imminent demise of our favorite fruit, the banana.
 In January 2003, a report in New Scientist suggested bananas could well disappear within ten years thanks to two blights: black Sigatoka, a leaf fungus, and Panama disease, a soil fungus which attacks the roots of the plant.
-Those claims have since been disputed.

-Bananas stand in greater peril to disease and insect damage than the majority of other fruits because they are sterile, seedless mutants.
+Bananas stand in greater peril from disease and insect damage than the majority of other fruits because they are sterile, seedless mutants.
 New plants are created from cuttings of existing ones, making them little more than clones of one another.
 Without the natural diversity resulting from sexual reproduction, bananas continue on generation after generation with the same genetic makeup.
 Their inability to mutate and adapt leaves them vulnerable to species-wide disaster, because what fells one of them will prove the undoing of every plant within that particular variety.
-In the 1960s the Gros Michel, then a hugely popular variety of the fruit, was wiped out by another strain of Panama Disease.
+In the 1960s the Gros Michel, then a hugely popular variety of banana, was wiped out by another strain of Panama Disease.
 The loss of the Gros Michel promoted the Cavendish into the

 Lack of genetic diversity does place the banana in a precarious position, and the danger posed by